 WHATEVER HAPPENED TO YELLOW BIKE?

-"The Yellow Bike" without fairing, was better-looking but harder to ride fast.
+This is Yellow Bike looked in about 2006, without fairing.
+It was better-looking without it, but harder to ride fast.

 With the fairing, it was a much nicer ride on long runs, but I never liked the look as much.